 Family involvement in a child’s education has a higher correlation with academic success than any other factor external to the school, including the educational status and socio-economic status of the family.
 Student performance is improved when parents are knowledgeable about the school and its programs, have timely information about their child’s performance, frequently interact with the teachers, and are able to support their child at home.

 To this end, every Adelante family enters into a partnership with the school consisting of a mutual obligation for support, for the ultimate benefit of the child.
-All families are required to volunteer a minimum of 50 hours per year, or approximately 5 hours per month.
 Parents may volunteer in a variety of ways not limited to the following: assisting in the preparation of materials, working with small groups of students in classrooms, supervising students during recess, chaperoning field trips, improving and maintaining the campus, fundraising, serving on the Board of Directors, helping with internal communications, participating and helping with school events, and participating in school committees.
 Parents will also have the option of providing service outside the school day.
 Parents are also expected to commit to the following:

 - Attend parent conferences, three each year